OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 ![Octopus Deploy 2019.8 announcement fireworks](blogimage-shipping-2019-8.png)

-Octopus Deploy 2019.8 is now available.
+Octopus Deploy 2019.8 is now available, and it includes a bunch of small but significant enhancements to make your day-to-day deployments better.
 The most visible change is an improvement to the deployment process editor, but there are many other enhancements, all of which have come from user requests.
-Hopefully there's something for everyone in this one.
+Hopefully, there's something for everyone in this one.

 ## Streamlined deployment process editor